Jared Harris: Early life

-Jared Francis Harris was born on 24 August 1961 in Hammersmith, London, the second of three sons of the Irish actor Richard Harris (1930–2002) and his first wife, Elizabeth Rees-Williams (1936–2022), a Welsh actress.
+Jared Francis Harris was born on 24 August 1961 in Hammersmith, London, the second of three sons of the Irish actor Richard Harris (1930–2002) and his first wife, Elizabeth Rees-Williams (1936–2022), a Welsh socialite.
 His younger brother is the actor Jamie Harris, his older brother is the director Damian Harris and his maternal grandfather was the politician David Rees-Williams, 1st Baron Ogmore.

-Harris was educated at Ladycross School, a former preparatory boarding independent school in the coastal town of Seaford in East Sussex, as were his brothers Jamie and Damian.
+Harris was educated at Ladycross School, a former independent preparatory boarding school in the coastal town of Seaford in East Sussex, as were his brothers, Jamie and Damian.
 He says, "They were famous for discipline, with cold showers every morning", and that "You were never known by your first name there.
 You were either called by your number, or your last name.
 Since there were three of us, Damian was 'Harris Ma' for major.
 I was 'Harris Mi' for minor, and Jamie was 'Harris Minimus,' being the youngest and the smallest".
-He then attended Downside School, a Catholic boarding independent school in the village of Stratton-on-the-Fosse (near the market town of Shepton Mallet) in Somerset, in South West England.
+He then attended Downside School, an independent Catholic boarding school in the village of Stratton-on-the-Fosse (near the market town of Shepton Mallet), in Somerset, in South West England.
 He went on to Duke University in North Carolina, United States, graduating in 1984 with a BFA in drama, then returned to England to train as an actor at the Central School of Speech and Drama, graduating in 1989.